- What causes a 404 Error?

 Once this is done, all your users, including search engine bots, will be presented with “410 Gone” status code instead of “404, Page Not Found” status.
 Though Platinum SEO WordPress ensures that this status code is issued, it presents the same 404 template to your visitors.
 So design it in a manner that is suitable for both 404 and 410 HTTP Error Codes.

-Redirect the broken Page URLs on your website to a more appropriate page
+Fix Broken Links by Redirecting the them on your website to more appropriate Pages

 IF a link pointing to a page identified by an URL gets rotten due to such URL having changed or the page content having moved to another URL, the link is said to be broken or dead.
 If you decide to redirect a HTTP 404 Error Dead URL (or a group of such URLs) on your Website to a more appropriate and relevant page, select those URLs and choose “Add Redirection” in the Bulk Actions dropdown.
 Then specify a URL to “redirect to” and an appropriate “redirection method”.
 Finally, click “Add New” button to add the Redirection to the target URL, for all the selected HTTP Error 404 URLs.
 Alternatively, you can click “Create Redirection” for any 404 Error URL, specify the URL to “redirect to” and an appropriate redirection method.
 You can repeat the above, for any other 404 URL on every page of the 404 Error Log.